INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS

 No protection of the tibia by muscle activity

 Muscle activity cannot add strength to the tibia because skiing injury-loads can occur faster than 'fast-twitch' muscles can be turned-on.
 There is no experimental, epidemiological or observational scientific proof that muscle activity can subtract appreciable strength from the tibia.
 The failure criteria of the tibia must reflect the most conservative condition — the unprotected tibia.

 The desire for "tibia safety" is impossible since, for example, during some injury-producing events, the boot can be partially constrained by snow — causing an injury-producing load to not flow through the binding.
 Boot-fit and boot-buckling contribute significantly to the transfer of loads between the ski and the tibia: a binding cannot sense loads that are resolved mostly inside of a ski boot rather than through the boot to the ski-boot-binding system.
 If a boot is buckled too loosely — an injury-producing-load cannot be fully-transferred to the binding.
 Boots must be snugly buckled.
 Real ski-binding companies do not discuss the term, 'safety': the term is a dangerous misnomer.

 Factors effecting tibia strength

 • Tibia diameter / skier weight — The diameter of a cylinder effects its strength in torsion.
 In the case of bending loads, strength is effected by the ratio of the diameter to the length.
 In practice, large variation in the clinical-measurement of tibia-diameters is an uncontrollable problem, even when the measurement is performed by an orthopedic surgeon [footnote 5].
-Therefore, the measurement of tibia diameter to select ski-binding settings is impractical for selecting ski-binding settings.
+Therefore, the measurement of tibia diameter is impractical for selecting ski-binding settings.
 However, (1) tibia diameter correlates to skier weight — if the skier is not over-weight.
 A correction for an over-weight condition is determined by the ratio of the skier's height-to-weight.
 Over-weight corrections — based on height — are found within all of the ski-binding release adjustment charts that are supplied by all of the binding manufacturers.
 Corrected skier-weight is a practical predictor of tibia strength.
 Further, however, (2) the application of x-ray-derived tibia anthropometrics for research — such as tibia diameter metrics that relate to the strength characteristics of the tibia — is essential to define ski-binding function at the binding-manufacturer level.